Andreansx/Networking-lab/projects/13-school-network/readme.md

 We do not do any work together on network shared storage etc. So I think this is just an old thing ranging to NetBIOS in windows95.

+But I won't argue anymore with that.
+It's just that I know that if we do this like that, all students will have an absolutely terrible Wireless connection to the internet.

+There will be a constant storm of ARP Request, replies and generally a lot of garbage traffic on top of which there will be no way to implement proper QoS.
+This also means that this setup will be prone to Broadcast storms caused by potential loops.
+Having 1000 devices on one subnet, requires stretching the L2 domain through a couple of network devices.
+Also, if we wanted to enlarge the bandwidth between two segments of the L2 domain, we would have to use Link Aggregation instead of proper ECMP, but that is not a first-priority issue.

+After going back and forth, and explaining the issues, which the `/22` subnet setup is prone to, we kind of agreed on a mix of my recommendations and the big L2 domain configuration.

+Basically, he said that he would like to allow teachers to present something on the slide projectors without being connected to the wired LAN.
+They are supposedto be able to simply use wireless connection.

+I saw that the teachers do not input any IP addresses while connecting to the projectors.
+Instead, they input a PIN code and that's it.
+So I think that the projectors have to be in the same L2 domain as the laptops to be able to find each other without knowing IP addresses at first.

+This makes it not possible to separate the laptops and projectors into two separate networks in a simple way.

+If connecting to the projectors, required just an IP address, then I could easily place projectors into `10.1.5.0/24` and laptops into `10.1.6.0/24` and the teachers would simply connect to the projectors using an IP address.
+For example, in classroom 26, the projector would have a static IP address of `10.1.5.26`.
+The teacher's laptop would get an IP assigned from the DHCP server for example `10.1.6.54` and the teacher would know that the last octet of the IP address of the projector, is relevant to the classroom number.

+However, of course I can see how more complicated that is instead of just inputting a PIN code displayed by the projector before connecting.

+And also as I said above, he wanted the teachers to be able to use not just the wired network but also a wireless connection.

+So I think the situation is clear here.

+There will be a big network which will be available through wire sockets in classrooms and wireless connection, but it will also be connected to the projectors.

 ## Contact